 Community groups - helping to deal with financial and social exclusion

-Tenants and housing officers - helping to create manageable tenancies
+Tenants, hostel staff and housing officers - helping to create manageable and sustainable tenancies

 Asylum seekers, refugees and migrant workers - helping to develop an awareness and understanding of financial services and products in the UK

 Many of the people we work with are on low incomes and have often had some debt or financial problems in the past.
-We can also work with people who are in work and experiencing financial hardship.
+We can work with you if you live, work or study in Bolton and are struggling financially.